theshanbhag/Ecom-usecase-with-MongoDB-and-BigQuery/mongotopubsub/README.md

 **Details:**

-1.Mongo to pubsub application is developed as a maven based java application.
+1.Mongo to pubsub application is developed as a maven based java application. mvn install needs to be run.

 2.This is deployed and run as part of cloud run job.